 Sanef partners and works closely with, the following media organisations.
 Sanef cooperates through hosting workshops, writing submissions and other media activities.
-Our express purpose is to shape and grow the media industry both within South Africa and Internationally.
+Our express purpose is to shape and grow the media industry both within South Africa, Southern Africa, Africa and Internationally.

 South African Organisations

 The amaBhungane Centre for Investigative Journalism is a non-profit company founded to develop investigative journalism that is in the public interest.
 Its main goal is to promote free media, transparency and accountability within the democratic dispensation.